part-cw/para/README.md

 ### Prerequisites
 - Android emulator set up and running
-- A DB viewer — [TablePlus](https://tableplus.com/) is recommended (or your favourite db manager), or install the [SQLite Viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer) extension in VS Code
+- A DB viewer — [TablePlus](https://tableplus.com/) (or your favourite db manager) is recommended, or install the [SQLite Viewer](https://marketplace.visualstudio.com/items?itemName=qwtel.sqlite-viewer) extension in VS Code

 ### Steps